spizeck/Sea-Saba-Knowledge-Base/docs/GeneralInformation/ProblemSolving.md

 3. **What do you recommend and why?**
    Present your best guess or hypothesis, even if you’re not 100% certain.
 This encourages accountability and learning.

----

-## Reporting & Accountability
+## Accountability

 - **Self-Assessment**: Before escalating any issue, verify you have completed Steps 1 and 2, and prepared answers for Step 3.
 - **Manager/Supervisor Review**: Supervisors will ensure adherence by asking staff if they have completed each step.
 Repeated failure to follow the SOP may result in additional coaching or disciplinary action.

-**All staff members are responsible for adhering to this SOP.**
+All staff members are responsible for adhering to this SOP.